JoshCheek/sublime-text-2-and-3-seeing-is-believing/README.md

 then edit the environment variable specifying the `RBENV_VERSION`, you can see a list of possible values with `rbenv versions`.

-If you are using **rvm**, make a wrapper for sublime (instructions are in the [textmate integration](https://rvm.io/integration/textmate/) section, make the wrapper the same way they do for textmate, except name it sublime instead), find the path with `which sublime_ruby`, and set that as the value of `ruby_command` in the settings file.
+If you are using **rvm**, make a wrapper for sublime (instructions are in the [textmate integration](https://rvm.io/integration/textmate/) section, make the wrapper the same way they do for Textmate, except name it sublime instead), find the path with `which sublime_ruby`, and set that as the value of `ruby_command` in the settings file.

 If you are using **something else**, you just need to make sure that `ruby_command` points to a 1.9+ version of Ruby that has